-The Investment committee is made up of five suitably qualified Directors including the Chair of the Board and is accountable to the Board.
-The Committee monitor the performance and risk of the investments on a quarterly basis and meet formally at least four times a year to conduct a rolling review of all investment and treasury funds.
-The IC formally report to the Board and provide recommendations where appropriate.
+The IC is made up of six suitably qualified Directors and is accountable to the Board.
+The Committee monitors the performance and risk of the investments on a quarterly basis and meets formally at least four times a year to conduct a rolling review of all Investment and Treasury funds.
+The IC formally reports to the Board and provides recommendations where appropriate.

-The IC has an agreed formal Terms of Reference which was reviewed in November 2020 and approved by the Board and is required to review the SIP at least annually.
+The IC has an agreed formal Terms of Reference, which was last reviewed in November 2022 and subsequently approved by the Board.
+It also reviews the SIP at least annually, this last being performed in November 2022, with subsequent Board approval.

-The IC has delegated powers to monitor and provide challenge to the Fund managers on the performance of the investments on an annual basis.
-The company invests directly in OEIC funds that are structured to invest in other companies with the ability to adjust constantly its investment criteria and fund size.
+The IC has been given delegated powers to monitor and provide challenge to the Fund managers on the performance of the investments on an annual basis.
+The company invests directly in OEIC funds that are structured to invest in a wide range of securities.

-The OEIC's are chosen for the collective characteristics of the assets in the fund and their geographical diversification.
-The IC regularly reviews the makeup and concentration of companies in the funds under investment and receives investment valuations on a monthly basis with a detailed report sent annually.
+The OEICs are chosen for the collective characteristics of the assets in the fund and their geographical diversification.
+The IC regularly reviews the makeup and concentration of companies in the funds under investment and receives regular investment valuations, with a detailed report sent annually.